US: Arrest made over Matthew Perry's death — reports – DW – 08/15/2024

 Perry, who played Chandler Bing on the hit TV sitcom "Friends" from 1994 to 2004, was found unresponsive in his hot tub last October.
 His death at the age of 54 sparked an outpouring of grief from fans and colleagues.

-The autopsy put his death down to the "acute effects of ketamine," finding only a small amount of the substance in his stomach but a large quantity in his bloodstream.
+The autopsy put his death down in part to the "acute effects of ketamine," finding only a small amount of the substance in his stomach but a large quantity in his bloodstream.

 Doctors and veterinarians often use ketamine as an anesthetic, and it is also used in some experimental depression treatment, as well as being a fairly popular party drug in some circles.